-These double chocolate espresso cookies are thick and chewy, with an ultra rich chocolate flavor.
-One of my favorite little tricks when baking chocolate-flavored things is to add a little bit of espresso powder.
-In smaller quantities it doesn't impart much of a coffee flavor, but it has a knack for intensifying the taste of chocolate.
+These double chocolate espresso cookies feature espresso powder and are thick and chewy, with an ultra rich chocolate flavor.
+In smaller quantities espresso powder doesn't impart much of a coffee flavor, but it has a knack for intensifying the taste of chocolate.
 Always a good thing, right?

 Double Chocolate Espresso Cookies

-- 1/2 cup plus 2 tbsp unsalted butter, at room temperature
+- ½ cup plus 2 tbsp unsalted butter at room temperature (10 tablespoon in total)

 - 1 egg

-- 1/4 cup plus 2 tbsp unsweetened cocoa powder
+- ¼ cup plus 2 tbsp unsweetened cocoa powder (6 tablespoon in total)

 - Preheat oven to 325°F. Cream together butter, sugars, the egg, and vanilla extract in a bowl until light and fluffy.

-- Add flour, baking powder, unsweetened cocoa powder, and espresso powder and mix until just combined, taking care not to overmix.
+- Add flour, unsweetened cocoa powder, espresso powder, baking powder, and salt and mix in until just combined, taking care not to overmix.

 - Using a cookie scoop or a spoon, scoop rounded cookie dough balls about 2"-apart from one another onto an ungreased baking sheet.
 Bake for 11-12 minutes, or until the tops are mostly set.
 Let cookies cool on the baking sheet for 5-10 minutes before transferring to a wire rack to cool completely.